Living will; Power of attorney; DNR - advance directive; Do not resuscitate - advance directive; Do-not-resuscitate - advance directive

 - Discuss your choices with your family

 A living will explains the care you do or do not want.
 In it, you can state your wishes about receiving:

 Each state has laws about living wills.
-You can find out about the law in your state from your doctor, the state law organization, and most hospitals.
+You can find out about the laws in your state from your doctor, the state law organization, and most hospitals.

-Verbal instructions.
-These are your choices aboutcare that you tell health care providers or family members.
+- Verbal instructions are your choices about care that you tell health care providers or family members.
 Verbal wishes usually replace those you made previously in writing.

 Write your living will or health care power of attorney according to your state's laws.

 You can change your decisions at any time.
-Be sure to tell everyone involved -- family, proxies, and health care providers -- if a living will is changed.
-Copy, save, and share the new instructions with them.
+Be sure to tell everyone involved -- family members, proxies, and health care providers -- if you make changes to your advance directive or a living will is changed.
+Copy, save, and share the new documents with them.

 Kapp MB.
 Ethical and legal issues.
 In: Duthie EH, Katz PR, Malone ML, eds.
 Practice of Geriatrics.
 4th ed.
 Philadelphia, PA: Elsevier Saunders; 2007:chap 6.